Shopping Center Security Plan to Prevent Teen Crowds and Fights

 - Evaluate trends in traffic patterns and prior incidents of violence.

-- Compare recent incidents trends in similar malls in the region.
+- Compare recent incidents and trends in similar malls in the region.

 - Evaluate mall procedures and responses by mall security and police.